Witches Butter

 I love concerts where people feel comfortable and natural being together in a room with several amplifiers turned up and pointed every which way, where loud music envelopes and elevates listeners into a whole community.
 That was the intention of these songs.
 The inspiration of mushrooms as a togetherness, a whole being with various mycelia branching in various directions, resonated with me and this work.

 As I worked my vision slowly changed.
-I began by layering tracks of guitars and basses, as in the album opener “The Invariant Form of the Intuitable World," named after a phrase from Edmund Husserl’s phenomenological works.
+I began by layering tracks of guitars and basses, as in the album opener “The Invariant Form of the Intuitable World, named after a phrase from Edmund Husserl’s late phenomenological works.
 I found myself veering towards the expressiveness of synths and digital instruments in “A Murder of Crows at Dawn,” named after a revelatory morning waking up to hundreds of crows all cawing together in the trees behind our home.
 Finally, I experimented with adding a simple repeating chord progression in the title track “Witches’ Butter,” allowing me to explore my voice as an expressive tool to mix among the other resonant sounds on the recorded tracks.

 Making this album was an isolating experience.
 I worked alone in my basement, which was slowly becoming a studio.
 I needed to reach out and get feedback from others.
 At this point the idea of remixes seemed worth exploring.
 I asked three collaborators to contribute, and the album is much richer, and the songs so much more developed, as a result.
 I also benefited greatly from Jason Mercer’s patient mixing of the original songs.
 Nick Schofield took my idea and stayed faithful to it on “The Invariant Form of the Intuitable World (Nick Schofield Remix),” sending me multiple versions, and working with me to find a sound that put my improvisations into a more accessible space of synth basses and pads.
-Alex Unger (ELMS) took a radically different approach, exploring the darkness that lurked underneath the minor key tones and building substantial rhythmic sections on “A Murder of Crows at Dawn (ELMS Remix).”
+Alex Unger (ELMS) took a radically different approach, exploring the darkness that lurked underneath the minor key tones and building substantial rhythmic sections on “A Murder of Crows at Dawn (ELMS Remix)”.
 Michael C. Duguay flipped “Witches’ Butter (Michael C. Duguay Fourth World Remix)” into a pop song, for which I’m forever grateful.
 I’m so happy each of these artists brought their aesthetic and creativity to my material.